S10205010/IDAssignment1/README.md

 ii.
 Scroll down to the bottom
 iii.
 Submit an empty form, validation message appears iv.
 Submit a form with empty fields, respective messages appears
 v.
-Submit a complete form, It directs back to index.html Issues
+Submit a complete form.
+Issues
 Unable to display "Success".